 Strength is high intensity, lower reps (less than 6-8), and producing high amounts of force at slower speed.
 I trained more strength in the video with weighted chin-ups.
 For some, a bodyweight chin-up may be a strength emphasis.

 Heavier, lower repetition 1-arm Bent Dumbell Rows are an option, as are Barbell Bent Rows.
 I would recommend you have some solid training background behind you before attempting lower rep loads.

-And lastly, endurance.
 Higher repetition for longer periods of time.
 In the video I use alternating straight arm lat-pulls, and follow it up with jumprope to further tax my anaerobic capacity (shorter duration higher intensity).